zabbix/zabbix/templates/media/msteams/README.md

 4\.
 You can also choose between two notification formats.
 Set *"use_default_message"* parameter:
 - **false** (default)
     - Use preformatted message with predefined set of fields for trigger-based notifications.<br>
-    In internal, autoregistration and discovery notifications *{ALERT.MESSAGE}* as text a body of the message will be used.
+    In internal, autoregistration and discovery notifications *{ALERT.MESSAGE}* as a body of the message will be used.
     In this case you can customize the message template for trigger-based notifications by adding additional fields and up to four buttons with URLs.
         - To add an additional field to message card, put a parameter with prefix **fact_** and field name.
 For example, *"fact_Data center"* as key and *{EVENT.TAGS.dc}* as value.
         - To create a new button with a link to an external resource, add a parameter with prefix **openUri_** and button name.
 The value should be a valid URL.
 For example, *"openUri_Link to Zabbix.com"* as key and *https://www.zabbix.com/* as value.<br>